About Our Worship

 Yet traditional doesn’t mean stuffy or out of touch.
 In fact, our worship is often described as theologically-expansive.
 We welcome people of all genders and gender identities, races, sexual orientations, marital statuses, ages, abilities, immigration statuses, and socio-economic backgrounds.
 We have a gender-neutral bathroom (as well as men’s and women’s bathrooms), a staffed nursery during Sunday services, and Sunday school for children in kindergarten through fifth grade on Sunday mornings.
 Click here to read more about our expansive-welcome.

 Part of welcoming all people is making worship participatory.
-Children have a designated play space in the sanctuary, all are invited (but not required) to sing and partake in Communion, and many help out during the service as a way of serving God and others.
+We value an inter-generational approach to gathering together, and we’re known for making Sunday family-friendly with the sounds of all ages filling our space.
+Click here to learn more about Sunday Funday for Children.
+Children have a designated faith-based play space in the sanctuary, all are invited (but not required) to sing and partake in Communion, and many help out during the service as a way of serving God and others.
 Our user-friendly and ecologically-mindful worship bulletin will guide you through the entire experience.

 The worship experience at WPLC is often multisensory.
 We smell the incense on holy days, we hear the sounds of musical instruments, we see the divine around us through profound bows to one another, we taste the body and blood of Christ, and we feel the hands of our community members as we pass the peace.
 If you’re up for it, often there are hugs at the door on your way out!